pmahnke/stmgrts/_posts/2013/2013-08-22-event_reminder_four_events_from_the_environment_tr.md

 [Saturday 5 October, 10am to 3pm](/event/event/200705144111)

 Put your local and architectural knowledge into action!
-Join us for a fun day in Twickenham and St. Margaret's working as a team, or solo, to collect architectural details and features with your camera or sketch pad.
+Join us for a fun day in Twickenham and St Margarets working as a team, or solo, to collect architectural details and features with your camera or sketch pad.
 Light refreshments and prizes.

 -   [More information](/event/event/200705144111)